titustesche/synthia-framework/README.md

 from now on.
 I think another big problem is the initial prompt, since I have absolutely no idea how to prompt an LLM the right way.

+If you are a developer yourself and want to modify it for your own use case, I would highly recommend reading [Documentation](Documentation/Documentation%20-%20Welcome.md)!

 And now, enjoy getting this to work :)

 ## 1 Description